particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 This setup has a wide range of applications, so enjoy!

 ### Troubleshooting
-**No events are appearing in the Dashboard.**
+**No events are appearing in the Console.**
 * Check the sensor wiring against the diagram.
 * In some cases breadboard holes can be a little loose.
 Try wiggling the resistor and sensor and see if readings come in.
 If you're using a resistor with very thin leads, sticking them into the same holes as the sensor pins often provides better contact.
-* Make sure you're logged into the dashboard with the same account that owns the device.
+* Make sure you're logged into the Console with the same account that owns the device.
 * Make sure the Photon LED is "breathing cyan", which means it's connected to the cloud.

-**I see events in the Dashboard, but not in the spreadsheet.**
+**I see events in the Console, but not in the spreadsheet.**
 * Check your IFTTT recipe.
 Is everything spelled correctly and in the correct boxes?

-**I don't see a spreadsheet at all.**
+**I can't find the spreadsheet.**
-* The default folder for the spreadsheet is `My Drive/events`, so check there if you haven't already.
+* The default folder for the spreadsheet is `My Drive/events`, so check there first.
+* Check if events are showing up in the [Console](https://console.particle.io).

 If you have issues that can't be solved here, post on our [community forums](https://community.particle.io/c/troubleshooting).